savely-krasovsky/homelab/README.md

 ## Future plans

-- [x] Move Traefik, Graana Alloy and other configs to repository.
+- [x] Move Traefik, Grafana Alloy and other configs to the repository.
 - [ ] Consider switching to Flatcar Linux.
 Personally I like it more, but in the current version they didn't ship `i915` driver, which is a dealbreaker for me.
 However, it's [already merged](https://github.com/flatcar/scripts/pull/2349) and will soon be available in the Alpha channel.